What is an ADT?

 The ADT awarded will be noted on your De Anza College transcript.
 CSU will reference your official De Anza College transcript to verify degree completion.

-- For winter/spring 2022 transfer: many CSU campuses require completion of the ADT by the end of summer 2021 to receive admission benefits so you should plan accordingly and submit your ADT Graduation Application early summer (July 2021).
+- For spring 2024 transfer: CSU campuses require completion of the ADT by the end of summer 2023 to receive admission benefits so you should plan accordingly and submit your ADT Graduation Application early summer (July 2023).
 The ADT awarded will be posted to your transcript which will verify degree completion.